|

 One hundred activists, students, trade unionists and immigrant workers rallied in Newark's Independence Park on Sunday to demand Jobs for All-- a Massive Public Works Program and Legalization for All.
 The rally, conducted in English and Spanish, was part of nationwide May Day protests including a march of 60-100,000 people in Milwaukee, Wisconsin.
 Most of the rally participants were immigrants from the Ironbound neighborhood where the rally was held, but others came from the sponsoring organizations--NJ Immigrant and Worker Rights Coalition and Peoples Organization for Progress as well as from unions that had circulated the rally call, including the Newark Teachers Union and AFSCME.

 Maria DaSilva told the rally about her initiative, supported by NJIWRC, to start a class-action lawsuit to challenge the constitutionality of the US immigration laws.
 Her husband faces deportation, yet the US constitution does not grant to Congress the power to exile residents without charge or trial and nowhere gives Congress the power to make it a crime to be born elsewhere.
 Eric Lerner spoke on the necessity for a public works program, paid for by ending the US foreign wars and taxing the rich and the corporations.
 To build the unity needed to win such a program, we must fight for legalization for all, he said, so that all have the right to work.
 POP Chairman Larry Hamm described the struggles, including the civil rights struggle that had been won through mass mobilization.
 He urged the organizing of a permanent, daily protest rally in Newark to win our demands, a proposal under discussion in POP and which will be discussed by NJIWRC as well.
 Folk singer Graciela Barreto performed at the rally.
 Her songs and message of liberation and struggle, drawn from a rich Latin American musical tradition, including artists like Violetta Parra, Victor Jara, and Ali Primera, were well received by the crowd.
-While the turnout was about the same as the May Day rally in Newark last year, several participants expressed disappointment that more trade unionists did not participate this year.
-Some said that mobilization by the same unions for the New York City rally could have been a factor.
-Further discussions will help to determine how greater union participation can be mobilized in future events.

 Many participants, who had heard about the campaign for Jobs for All, Legalization for All for the first time at the rally, were eager to participate further.